 - providing monies to facilitate the conduct of, or otherwise supporting, impartial and policy-relevant research

 - keeping key stakeholders informed of Council activities

 - working cooperatively with Australian, state and territory government agencies and other organisations

-The council does not employ administrative staff members, but provides a fee to the AIC to provide secretariat and administrative services for the council.
-These include the provision of internal auditing of the council's activities as well as participation in the AIC's internal governance structure which is designed to ensure compliance with statutory and other external requirements aimed at achieving best practice in administrative and financial management.
-The AIC advises the council in relation to the need for criminological research as required under the Act.
+The Council does not employ administrative staff members; the AIC provides secretariat and administrative services.
+These include the provision of internal auditing of the Council’s activities as well as participation in the AIC’s internal governance structure which is designed to ensure compliance with statutory and other external requirements aimed at achieving best practice in administrative and financial management.
+The AIC advises the Council in relation to the need for criminological research as required under the Act.

-The council consists of nine members who represent the Australian Government and state/territory governments.
-This composition ensures that areas targeted for research funding reflect both national and state/territory priorities.
+The Council consists of nine members who represent the Australian Government and state and territory governments.
+This composition ensures that areas targeted for research funding reflect both national and state and territory priorities.

-The Australian Government representative is appointed by the Attorney-General; state/territory representatives are appointed by the Attorney-General on the nomination of the responsible state or territory minister.
+The Australian Government representative is appointed by the Attorney-General; state and territory representatives are appointed by the Attorney-General on the nomination of the responsible state or territory minister.

 - July/August—target specific areas for consultancies and strategic development

 Members and meetings are identified in Appendix 1.

 The Council funds a Research Fellow, who is located within the AIC and undertakes research at the direction of the Council.
 Dr Lorana Bartels was appointed and commenced duty on 17 September 2007 on a part-time basis.
 In 2010–11, Dr Bartels produced the following reviews, reports and papers for the Council, as well as assisting in the Council’s research activities: